josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 ## F. Limitations

 * ***Data Collection:*** Our project's primary data source was the Zillow API which is a comprehensive platform.
 However, it does not encapsulate the entirety of available rental listings.
 A significant portion of properties not listed on Zillow were omitted from our analysis.
-We also omitted a significant number of listings which did not include a value for 'Living Area,'- a potential sampling bias.
+We also omitted a significant number of listings that did not include a value for 'Living Area,'- a potential sampling bias.
 Furthermore, we recognize that several influential factors went unaccounted for in our model.
 The furnishing status of a property, its age, available amenities such as swimming pools or gyms, security features, and specific landlord policies are all crucial determinants of rental pricing.
 Finally, the ever-changing nature of the rental market poses another limitation.
 The data we collected represents only a specific moment in time.
 As the rental landscape evolves, this snapshot might lose its relevance, making our model less reflective of future conditions.

 * ***Modelling:*** We tried eight methods for modeling and picked out the best one with the highest R Square Score.
 However, we didn't do enough work on the feature selection and parameter setting part.
 One could get a more accurate estimation if one used some metrics to delete some idle attributes or used grid search to find better parameters.